azendoo/az_release_notes/README.md

+# Friday, 12th February 2016 ( 5.10.0 )
+* Pre-assign dropdown when creating tasks from a subject's page
+* Guest can use Direct Messages
+* Display organizations managers and tooltips
+* Additional "Plan Later“ options for tasks
+* A workspace admin can delete any conversation on the workspace
+* Only managers can create a workspace on an organization
+* A manager can update billing infos
+* A manager can edit organization title directly from the My organizations page

 # Tuesday, 2nd February 2016 ( 5.6.0 )
 * New workspace subjects list modal
+* Duplicate a task
 * Counter is active when a subject search query has results and the tab has results on subject list index

 # Friday, 22nd January 2016 ( 5.5.0 )